rhelgason/MovieRecommender/README.md

 N values grow along the X axis and M values grow along the Y axis.
 For both tables, the runtime clearly directly in correlation with the N and M values.
 However, the difference between the tables is stark.
 For the user table, runtimes increase much more directly as the M values grows, while the movie table runtimes increase with stronger correlation to the N values.

 After the similarity matrices have been created, the recommendation process is much simpler.
 Matrix access is done in linear time, but single columns of the matrix must be sorted to find the most similar values.
-This operation is done in O(mlog(m)) or O(nlog(n)) time, depending on whether predicting by user or by movie.
+This operation is done in O(nlog(n)) or O(mlog(m)) time, depending on whether predicting by movie or by user.

 ## Findings
 I have gained a lot from this project.
 Foremostly, I want to expand on the concept a little further to improve the data structures and algorithms included.
 I believe that the time and space complexities are not very impressive, and there must be ways to improve them.
 I input my own list of movie recommendations and learned that I should watch Interstellar.
 I'm not sure how I haven't seen that movie yet, but I expect that it will be something I enjoy.